harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 You can then measure IGF-1 levels to determine the effect that THAT dosing had on increasing circulating levels.

-You can do the same thing with GHRH &amp; GHRP.
+You can do the same thing with GHRH & GHRP.

 The problem people have is they are stuck on absolute levels of GH in circulation as being of paramount importance.
 It isn't.